 Tottori Sand Dunes is the highest-rated place to visit in Tottori (city) right now.

-The largest category is places of interest, with 47 places to explore.
+The largest category is parks, with 85 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.